HariSekhon/Knowledge-Base/github-actions.md

 [CloudBees](jenkins.md#cloudbees) is focused
 - GitHub Actions is much cheaper - we already have 50,000 build minutes a month essentially for free, and $0.008 per minute thereafter
-- Legacy Enterprise licensing just doesn't make sense any more given our entire estates are increasingly cloud-based these days
+- Legacy Enterprise licensing just doesn't make sense any more given company estates are increasingly cloud-based these days
   - 2 vendors I was working with were trying to switch based to PAYG licensing model based on my feedback - cloud-native billing can work out to pennies on the dollar
-- GitHub Actions also has self-hosted runners, so can operate it at the same cost as Jenkins free, just paying for our own compute
+- GitHub Actions also has self-hosted runners, so can operate it at the same cost as Jenkins free, just paying for your own compute
   - many hosted CI/CD providers are offering this in the 2020s now I've noticed with the standardization on Docker and Kubernetes
 - GitHub Actions has a much better API than Jenkins
 - GitHub Actions has a much better CLI than Jenkins
 - GitHub Actions has better/easier integrations
-- GitHub Actions is more self-service for our developers who have already started using it
+- GitHub Actions is more self-service for developers who are often already using it for their open source projects
 - GitHub Actions is supporting open-source projects the most among hosted CI/CD providers by being completely free for public projects, without usage limits, and Jenkins has no comparable hosted counterpart to date